OliverWalterK/rock-paper-scissors/README.md

 ![Screenshot 2022-06-08 162702](https://user-images.githubusercontent.com/97681246/172657430-33b13375-2440-4e5d-b995-c21d5685fa48.png)

 ### **Limitations**
+---

-The model was trained with a lot of background visual 'noise' so to speak.
-There is room for a lot of improvement if one removes the face/person from the background.
+The model was trained with a lot of background visual 'noise', so to speak.
+There is room for a lot of improvement if one removes the face/person from the background since the person/background will change for different users.

 After the model has been trained, one is able to download the model and use it in our game code.